Sobhhï: Career

-Sobhhï was born in the US and lived in multiple locations growing up, including Dubai, California and Louisiana.
-Taking night classes he graduated high school early and went to college at 16, beginning by studying economics- pursuing a master's degree in Chicago at the age of 21- before returning to Berkeley where he researched machine learning and artificial intelligence in pursuit of a PhD in computational mathematics.

-In 2017 he decided to pause his PhD research and instead pursue a career in music- another focus for him from an early age.
-He began his musical career with a collection of dark R&B tracks, going on to describe the evolution of his musical sound: "There was something I felt was absent in other music, [...] collecting these parts and amalgamating them is what eventually resulted in 'my sound'".
+Sobhhï began his musical career with a collection of dark R&B records, going on to describe the evolution of his musical sound: "There was something I felt was absent in other music, [...] collecting these parts and amalgamating them is what eventually resulted in 'my sound'".
 He currently moves between the US and the Middle East.

-A multi-faceted artist, in addition to writing lyrics and producing the instrumentals, Sobhhï also mixes and sometimes masters his own tracks, as well as directing and shooting his own videos.
+A multi-faceted artist, in addition to writing lyrics and producing the instrumentals, Sobhhï also mixes his own tracks, directs and films his own videos, and has developed an independent practice in photography and film.
 He has cited the album Nostalgia, Ultra by Frank Ocean as his most formative musical influence, and has also mentioned being influenced by, among others, Tribe Called Quest, James Fauntleroy, Drake, Jeremih, Joaoa Gilberto, and Amr Diab.
 Retaining the majority of the responsibility for the complete creation process has given his music a distinct sound, previously described as both mysterious and euphoric.
-In 2019 he founded his own record label and streetwear brand called NUIT SANS FIN, meaning “night without end” in French.
+In 2019 he founded his own record label and streetwear brand NUIT SANS FIN, meaning “night without end” in French.

 Beginning in 2017, Sobhhï started creating and releasing his color-themed EP series, which includes RED, BLACK, and the forthcoming PURPLE and WHITE.
 He describes the need for categorizing by color, rather than genre: "The whole color concept comes from the fact that I feel genres are too coarse and limiting to categorize music.
 You might listen to alternative rock followed by some techno followed by a rap song when you’re feeling motivated or in the gym.
 Clearly the genres don’t necessarily line up with how we feel, which to me, is the most important aspect of music."

-Sobhhï has released three installments of the RED series, categorizing RED as a melancholic and vulnerable, alternative R&B, sound.
-He describes the first three RED EPs as equating to a (now complete) chapter in his personal life, where he understands the music to have evolved alongside changes in his own perspectives.
+Sobhhï has released three installments of the RED series, categorizing RED as melancholic and vulnerable, alternative R&B. He describes the first three RED EPs as equating to a (now complete) chapter in his personal life, where he understands the music to have evolved alongside changes in his own perspectives.

-In addition to the RED series, Sobhhï has begun releasing a series of BLACK EP's- the first of which, BLACK I, was released in 2019.
+In addition to the RED series, Sobhhï has begun releasing a series of BLACK EP's—the first of which, BLACK I, was released in 2019 and ranked as one of Earmilk's highest rated albums that same year.
 Sobhhï plans the BLACK series to be a counterpart to RED, with a raw Trap-soul sound, produced entirely by Sobhhï and mastered by Mike Bozzi.

-In late 2020 Sobhhï plans to release Pleasures, a collaborative EP.
+In late 2020 Sobhhï released collaborative EP, PLEASURES, which was premiered with Okayplayer.
+In 2022, he went on to release collaborative project LUXURY CASUAL II, a sequel to 2019's LUXURY CASUAL EP.

+Photography and Video Direction

+Sobhhï is also active in visual arts, working across photography, video direction, and cinematography.
+He has directed and filmed several of his own music videos and has been noted for his broader creative involvement designing the label and clothing line, NUIT SANS FIN.
+His visual contributions also extend to photography, with credits for album art such as the cover of the BLACK I EP.